Hello Council Bluffs!

-In recent years, I have been walking door-to-door throughout our District.
+In recent years, I have been walking door-to-door throughout our City.
 My goal is to visit each and every neighborhood and to

 meet each of you.
-I want to hear your thoughts about this great region in which we live.
+I want to hear your thoughts about this great City in which we live.

 This area is indeed very special to me.
 While serving in the military, my wife, Jackie, and I lived all around our nation and the